Official Slogan “Wild and Wonderful”

 Two Truths and a Lie

-720 feet below the luxurious Greenbriar Resort lies a concrete bunker large enough to house all 535 members of Congress.
+720 feet below the luxurious Greenbrier Resort lies a concrete bunker large enough to house all 535 members of Congress.
 President Eisenhower ordered the construction of the nuclear shelter during the Cold War.
 The government decommissioned the bunker in the 1990s and now guided tours are available for purchase.

 The Recipe - Mountaineer Sables